KSDunne/whisper_riding_school/README.md

 ## User experience (UX)

+### Key project goals

+-	Increase awareness of our business, Whisper Riding School, through a feel-good and accessible website with history about our farm and attractive images
+-	Increase awareness of the services we offer, such as on-site lessons, education on disciplines from around the world, advice on gear if you contact us, boarding and livery
+-	Build a website that encourages and directs the site user to contact us through the use of a form or to connect with us on our social media platforms, which will in turn convert the site user to a customer

 ### Target audience

 - Adult customers that are new to horse riding that would like to explore the benefits of physical exericise paired with a connection to animals